OpenBB-finance/OpenBB/website/content/sdk/reference/qa/kurtosis.md

 ---
 title: kurtosis
-description: This documentation page provides detailed information about Kurtosis Indicator and how to plot rolling kurtosis with OpenBB-finance's tool.
+description: "This documentation page provides detailed information about Kurtosis" Indicator and how to plot rolling kurtosis with OpenBB-finance's tool.
 It includes source code links and parameters needed for these python functions.
 keywords: